 No hydrogenated fat, artificial colours or added MSG.

-  2. Heat the oil and fry the onion and bacon for 3-4 minutes in a frying pan, until browned.
-Add the chicken and fry for a further 3-4 minutes, turning occasionally.
-Drain excess liquid.
-Transfer to a casserole dish and add mushrooms.
+2 Heat oil, fry onion and bacon for 5 mins, until golden brown.
+Add chicken and brown for a couple of mins on both sides.
+Transfer to a casserole dish and add the mushrooms.

-  3. Mix sachet contents with the water and add to the casserole dish.
-Cover and cook for 1 hour, or until chicken is cooked.
+3 Mix seasoning with water and stir into the casserole dish.
+Cover and cook in the oven for 1 hour, until tender and cooked

 Slow Cooker directions: Place the chicken, onion, bacon and mushrooms into the cooker.
 Blend sachet mix with the water and add to the cooker.

 This finished recipe is suitable for freezing.
 Transfer the cooked recipe to an airtight container, leave to cool prior to sealing.
 For best results use within 1 month of freezing.

 Defrost thoroughly overnight in a refrigerator.
 Transfer to a saucepan and heat gently over a medium-heat, stirring occasionally, until piping hot throughout.
 Alternatively, place in a microwaveable bowl, cover loosely with cling film and re-heat in the microwave (800W) on full power for 4-5 minutes, stirring half-way through, or until piping hot throughout.